Salorno Castle Castle near Salorno on the Wine Road: where history and legend intertwine

 More information

-* Insight into the history of Salorno Castle (45 minutes, guided tour with the guard)
+* An insight into Salorno Castle (45 minutes, guided tour with the watchman)

 * Experience and taste the Middle Ages (80 minutes, with tasting)